redbear/IoT_pHAT/README.md

 ![image](docs/images/Model_A_Plus.png)
 ![image](docs/images/Pi2.png)

+### Updating the EEPROM

+* Check EEPROM firmware version

+	- `$ cat /proc/device-tree/hat/product`
+	- if it shows `IoT pHAT`, then the update is required.
+	- if it shows `IoT pHAT w/eep_v0.3`, then you do not need to update it.

+* The WiFi is not stable with SDIO 40 MHz clock and we need to reduce to 20 MHz.

+* Follow [this guide](eeprom/experimental) to update the EEPROM with version 0.3.

 ### WiFi

 * After booting up, the Linux kernel will read the configuration from the onboard EEPROM, it will turn on the WiFi driver

 * Now you can use WiFi to connect to your wireless router or access point directly.

 * You will see the WiFi driver (wlan0) is up by typing the follow command using the command line,

 	`$ ifconfig`

 * Trouble-shooting

 	- if you do not see the wlan0 device using `ifconfig`, then use the following command, you should see there is a folder named `iothat`.
 It should be something wrong if you do not see it.

 		```